maxtkc/mvths-wiki/docs/023-logical-operators.rst

 ~~~~~~~~~

 1. With a potentiometer and at least one LED on your board, write a
-   program to turn on the LED with the value of the potentiometer is
+   program to turn on the LED when the value of the potentiometer is
    above 600 or below 400.
+Note that both of these conditions must be met for the
-2. Add a button on your board (see the section on inputs above for
+   LED to turn on.

-   details).
+2. Add a button on your board.
+If you have forgotten how to correctly add a button see the section on inputs for a refresher.
 Write a program that turns on the LED when the value of the
    potentiometer is between 200 and 400 and the button is pressed.

 TEACHER CHECK \_\_\_\_\_